 The Doge’s Palace is located in the heart of the city in Piazza San Marco, Saint Mark’s Square.
-There are many types of tours available and a typical admission ticket costs about 25 Euro.
-But consider going on the Secret Itineraries Tour, which grants access to some of the palace’s secret rooms and passageways.
+There are many types of tours available but consider going on the Secret Itineraries Tour, which grants access to some of the palace’s secret rooms and passageways.

 Palazzo Pitti, Italy

 Hugging the River Arno, and a short distance from the Ponte Vecchio, is Florence’s Pallazo Pitti (Pitti Palace).
 This is one of the most famous palaces in Europe and a must-see if you are visiting Florence or Tuscany.

 Built in 1457 by a powerful banker named Luca Pitti, this palace and its extensive grounds were bought by Cosimo de Medici in the 1540s.
 Cosimo and his wife, Eleanor of Toledo, liked the Pitti Palace so much that they relocated from the medieval Palazzo Vecchio.
 The palace remained the residence of the Medici, and later the House of Lorraine, until 1868.

 The Pitti Palace is home to four separate museums, which house works by the great Renaissance masters Titian and Raphael.